pppontusw/Google-Apps-AD-Group-Sync/README.md

 Then you have to populate the database (db.json), you can do this one of two ways:

-**If you are comfortable with JSON**

 Create an initdb.json file (see below example) and use the initdb.py script to copy this into the database.

-You can also use listdb.py to list your configuration and purgedb.py to empty the database.
+If value is an array, a person will be added as long as they are part of any group/has any of the correct attributes.
+By default all attribute/values must match.
+You can also set "LDAPQuery" as attribute and then type a raw LDAP query into value, this will then be appended to the query constructed from group membership in Config.ini.

 ```